NEAT POSTER the folks at SCC put together for my presentation there later in April. If you're in the Seminole County 'hood, stop by and say hi.

-Here, we're explaining why the Wekiva River is priceless at a fall rally at Wekiwa Springs State Park sponsored by the Florida Conservation Coalition, co-founded by former Florida Gov. and U.S. Sen. Bob Graham.
+Here, I'm explaining why the Wekiva River is priceless at a fall rally at Wekiwa Springs State Park sponsored by the Florida Conservation Coalition, co-founded by former Florida Gov. and U.S. Sen. Bob Graham.

 FLORIDA HUMANITIES COUNCIL'S SPEAKERS BUREAU